Tabriz Metro

-The Tabriz Metro is a rapid transit system serving the city of Tabriz, Iran.
-The first phase opened on 28 August 2015 with 7 km length and 6 stations.
+The Tabriz Metro is a rapid transit system serving the city of Tabriz, in northwestern Iran.
+The first phase opened on 28 August 2015 with a 7 km length and 6 stations.
 There is also one regional commuter line planned to Sahand.

 Lines

 Line 1

 Its first phase opened on 27 August 2015.
 The 7 km route runs northwest from El Goli to Ostad Shahryar with four intermediate stations, including three in a tunnel excavated using TBMs.
 Services are operated with coupled pairs of five-car trainsets.
 There was free-of-charge services from 11:00 to 13:00 for 3 months starting from Saturday 29 August 2015.
 The first phase was 7 km long and had 6 stations from El Goli Station to Ostad Shahriar Station.
 The frequency of the services was every 20 min.
 The second phase opened in summer 2016 and extended to the west from Ostad Shahriar Station to Meydan-e Sa'at Station.
 The line finally completed in February 2020 with another western extension and now runs for 17.2 km from El Goli to Nur with 12 stations; 6 intermediate stations are to open yet.